rgommezz/react-native-offline/README.md

 `checkConnectionInterval`: the interval (in ms) you want to ping the server at.
 The default is 0, and that means it is not going to regularly check connectivity.

 `checkInBackground`: whether or not to check connectivity when app isn't active.
 Default is `false`.

+`httpMethod`: usage http method to check the internet-access.
+Supports HEAD or OPTIONS.
+Default is `HEAD`.

 ##### Usage
 ```js